Chittisinghpura massacre

-The Chittisinghpura massacre refers to the mass murder of 35 villagers of the Sikh faith that was carried out, by unknown gunmen in Indian Army Uniforms, on 20 March 2000 in the Chittisinghpora (Chittisinghpura) village of Anantnag district, Jammu and Kashmir, India on the eve of President Bill Clinton's state visit to India.
+The Chittisinghpura massacre refers to the mass murder of 35 Sikh villagers on 20 March 2000 in the village of Chittisinghpura (also spelled Chittisinghpora) in Anantnag district, Jammu and Kashmir, India on the eve of the American president Bill Clinton's state visit to India.

-The identity of the perpetrators remains unknown.
-The Indian government asserts that the massacre was conducted by Pakistan-based militant group Lashkar-e-Taiba (LeT).
-Other accounts accuse the Indian Army of the massacre.
+The Indian government asserts that the massacre was conducted by the Pakistan-based militant group Lashkar-e-Taiba (LeT) or Hizbul Mujahideen.
+Though the perpetrators have not been apprehended or convicted and their identity remains debated.

 Killings

-Wearing Indian Army fatigues, the killers arrived into the village in military vehicles in two groups at separate ends of the village where the two gurdwaras were located, while the villagers had been celebrating the Hola Mahalla festival.
-They ordered them to line up in front of the gurdwaras and opened fire, killing thirty-five people.
+Wearing Indian Army fatigues, the unknown gunmen arrived into the village in military vehicles in two groups at opposite ends of the village where the two gurdwaras were located.
+The militants marched from home to home, introducing themselves as Indian Army personnel and ordered every male member of the household come out for security checks.
+They ordered them to line up in front of the gurdwaras and opened fire, killing thirty-five Sikhs and shouted pro-India slogans after the massacre.

 Aftermath

 The massacre was a turning point in the Kashmir issue, where Sikhs had usually been spared from militant violence.

 Shortly after the massacre, hundreds of Kashmiri Sikhs gathered in Jammu, shouting anti Pakistan and anti Muslim slogans, criticising the Indian government for failing to protect the villagers, and demanding retaliation.

 Following the killing, Syeed Salahudeen, Pakistan-based leader of the largest Kashmiri militant group Hizbul-Mujahideen, denounced the massacre, accusing India of it, and assured the Kashmiri Sikh community of the militants' support.